zilishen/documentation/content/nms/adm/about/rbac-overview.md

 </details>

 <details>
-<summary>UI Roles Setup</summary>
+<summary>User Interface Roles Setup</summary>

-Here is a step by step tutorial for setting up the Example Admin role.
+Follow this step-by-step tutorial to set up the Example Admin role:

 First give READ access to the example-env environment in ENVIRONMENT-MANAGEMENT.